 Of all the gracious châteaux that fill the Loire Valley, the château of Chenonceau is a real favourite.
 Spanning the river Indre which flows slowly through its lower arches, this Renaissance masterpiece is known as the Ladies’ Château.

-Started by Katherine Briconnet in 1515, it was Diane de Poitiers, mistress of Henri II, who built the characteristic aches spanning the river, and Cathedrine de Medicis, the wife of Henry II, who built the two-storey gallery on the bridge modeled on Florence.
+Started by Katherine Briconnet in 1515, it was Diane de Poitiers, mistress of Henri II, who built the characteristic aches spanning the river, and Catherine de Medici, the wife of Henry II, who built the two-story gallery on the bridge modeled on Florence.

 In July and August, the gardens are open at night letting you wander through at your own pace, listening to Italian classical music.

 The Apocalypse Tapestry in Angers is much less well known than the Bayeux Tapestry.
 That's understandable: the Bayeux tapestry tells the story of the conquest of England by William the Conqueror so it's taught at schools in Britain from a very early age.
 But in terms of sheer drama, the Apocalypse Tapestry wins.

 The tapestry is vast, exhibited in a large darkened gallery in the castle at Angers, and it put the fear of God into me when I first saw it.
 The story is divided into six ‘chapters’ following the last chapter of the New Testament and shows a series of prophetic visions that illustrate the return of Christ, his victory over evil, and the end of the world.
 It was not just a telling of the Bible, it was also intended as a political statement during the Hundred Years War between England and France.

 The colours are amazingly vivid; the details of horrors and persecution frighteningly graphic.
 It’s a good idea to make sure you know a bit about the Apocalypse story before you go as you’ll get much more out of the images.

 Where to Stay